 The Remunerations Committee comprises of three non-Executive Directors.
 The members of the Remunerations Committee are Messrs Ch.
 Panayiotou (non-Executive Director), S. Schmidt (non-Executive Director) and St. Galatariotis (non-Executive Director).
 The Committee is chaired by Mr. Ch.
 Panayiotou who has knowledge and experience in remuneration policy.
-All the members of the Remunerations Committee are non-Executive Directors independent from the management of the Company who have no financial interest in the Group, no personal interest in the Committee's deliberations, and no involvement in the day-to-day management of the Group's operations that could substantially affect their independent and unbiased judgment.
+All the members of the Remunerations Committee, even though they are non-Executive Directors, are not independent directors according to the criteria of independency of a director as these are defined by the provision A.2.3. of the Corporate Governance Code.
 The Committee will usually meet at least once a year.
 The Group Executive Chairman and Vice-Chairman will normally be invited to attend its meetings in order to make recommendations regarding the remuneration of the Executive Directors (other than their self) and the General Manager.
 The Committee periodically reviews the remuneration policy for the Executive Directors and the General Manager.
 Independent external legal and consultancy advice is obtained when necessary.
 The Group Executive Chairman and Vice-Chairman are not present when their own remunerations are discussed.
-The Remuneration policy of the Directors of the Company is included in the Remunerations Report (page 15).
+The Remuneration policy of the Directors of the Company is included in the Remunerations Report (page 14).